openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

   A Self-Issued OP can present self-attested claims in the ID Token.

-  Methods to present of cryptographically verifiable claims issued by trusted third-party sources is defined in other specifications, such as [@!OpenID4VP], which extends OAuth 2.0 to enable presentation of Verifiable Credentials, supporting W3C Verifiable Credentials and ISO/IEC 18013-5:2021 mdoc as well as other credential formats.
+  Methods to present of cryptographically verifiable claims issued by trusted third-party sources are defined in other specifications, such as [@!OpenID4VP], which extends OAuth 2.0 to enable presentation of Verifiable Credentials, supporting W3C Verifiable Credentials and ISO/IEC 18013-5:2021 mdoc as well as other credential formats.

 ## Relationship with Section 7 of [@!OpenID.Core] Self-Issued OpenID Provider